 FIRST is an organization that promotes the learning of science, technology, engineering, and math (STEM) skills to kids of all ages.
 FIRST stands for "For Inspiration and Recognition of Science and Technology" They help inspire creativity and life skills in each of their programs, including self-confidence, leadership, and communication.

 One of the most important qualities FIRST advocates is Gracious Professionalism®.
 Gracious Professionalism® is working at a high caliber to compete against others, but at the same time, helping the other people that will also be competing against to do their very best as well.
 It is about being polite and respecting everyone, even if you have just lost or won.
 People who practice Gracious Professionalism® do not brag but help everyone to the best of their ability.

 FRC® stands for FIRST® Robotics Competition.
 This is the competition that Team 2501 competes in every year.
-FRC is for kids in grades 9-12 and anyone is able to participate.
-It also includes a group of mentors that help each team in being successful for the competition.
-Mentors teach and enable team members.
+FRC is composed of high school students in, as well as a group of mentors that help each team in being successful for the competition.
+Mentors teach valuable skills and enable team members.